Home Privacy Policy Feedback Link to us Site Map Forums

-The syntax for the Format function is:
+The syntax for the FORMAT function in Microsoft Excel is:

 Format ( expression, [ format, [ firstdayofweek, [firstweekofyear] ] ] )

-expression is the value to format.
+The date value to format.

-format is optional.
+Optional.
 It is the format to apply to the expression.
 You can either define your own format or use one of the named formats that Excel has predefined such as:

 Format Explanation